Water for Wildlife: Bird Baths and Backyard Ponds

 Large supplier of materials as well as plants

 The Pennsylvania Native Plant Society has a listing of places in Pennsylvania (and surrounding states) that sell native species.
 In addition, the Pennsylvania Flora Project has a searchable database of native wetland species.
 The Pennsylvania Department of Conservation and Natural Resources publication Landscaping with Native Plants in Pennsylvania provides guidelines for selecting native plants to use in Pennsylvania.
 It is available free of charge.
 Call 717-787-3444 to request a copy.

 Lovettsville, VA 20180

 Mail order supplier of aquatic and marginal plants

 Lilyblooms Aquatic Gardens

 North Canton, OH

 Supplier of native and non-native aquatic plants and supplies, including mail order

-Jennifer DeCecco, former wildlife extension assistant, and Margaret C. Brittingham, associate professor of wildlife resources.
+Jennifer DeCecco, former wildlife extension assistant, and Margaret C. Brittingham, professor of wildlife resources.